supratikchaudhuri/PDP_ASS7_PROVIDER_CODE/res/Customer-Readme.md

 - Added tests for verifying working of re-balancing on today's date in `PortfolioModelImpl` class ( Line 142 onwards).

+- After rebalancing is done, we have displayed the rebalanced portfolio contents to the user using our own implemented method since their existing method requires to go back and choose this portfolio again which reads the xml file again, leading to redundant api calls and taking more time to display the result to the user.
+Their existing method also does api calls for same ticker more than once increasing processing time even more.

 ### Help from Providers

 - We received little to no help from our providers.
 They sent us code that does not follow the code